ysharplanguage/FastJsonParser/README.md

 Development status
 ------------------

-Although it is promisingly fast, lightweight, and easy to use, please note this parser / deserializer is still experimental.
+Although it is promisingly fast, lightweight, and easy to use, please note this parser / deserializer is still *mostly* experimental.

-I do *not* recommend it for any use in production, at this point.
-This may or may not evolve soon, but for one simple thing to begin with, it's in need of more comprehensive JSON conformance tests.
+For one simple thing to begin with, it is in need of *more comprehensive* JSON conformance tests.

-That being said, just feel free to [fork / bugfix / augment / improve it](https://github.com/ysharplanguage/FastJsonParser/graphs/contributors) at your own will.
+That said, just feel free to [fork / bugfix / augment / improve it](https://github.com/ysharplanguage/FastJsonParser/graphs/contributors) at your own will.

 Of course, I welcome your informed input and feedback.

-Please read and accept the terms of the [LICENSE](https://github.com/ysharplanguage/FastJsonParser/blob/master/LICENSE.md), or else, do not use this library.
+**Please read and accept** the terms of the [LICENSE](https://github.com/ysharplanguage/FastJsonParser/blob/master/LICENSE.md), or else, do not use this library.

 <a name="Interface"></a>